 - Thomas Paine’s Common Sense came out in January 1776, a year after the Seabury-Hamilton exchange, and changed the terms of debate by focusing on the question: Should these colonies be independent?
 More here.

 - The usual disclaimer: This is the fourteenth in a series of posts on Hamilton: An American Musical.
-My intro to this series is here.
 Other posts are available via the tag cloud at lower right.
+The ongoing “index” to these posts is my Kindle book, Alexander Hamilton: A Brief Biography.
 Bottom line: these are unofficial musings, and you do not need them to enjoy the musical or the soundtrack.